 With the omnidirectional antenna (like any other tv antenna) we recommend that the antenna is over your roof top.
 The rule for any antenna is the higher the better in most cases.
 Some people put it in the attic and are satisfied.

 Your terrain, one story house or 2 story house are all a factor for TV reception along with the output power of the channels you are trying to receive.

 My zip is 60176. it`s for the garage tv .

 no cigars in the house... thanx mark

-After checking out the channels in your area a MS-2000 Round television antenna should work great for you.
+After checking out the channels in your area a Omni antenna > should work great for you.
 I believe you will be very happy with the antenna you have selected.
-However, another option that may be better is the EZ HD antenna.
+However, another option that may be better is the EZ HD antenna >.
 All of the station transmitters are located in the same direction to your East/Southeast so no real need for an omnidirectional antenna.
-The EZ HD is a directional antenna and can be aimed ESE and provide a stronger signal than the MS 2000.
+The EZ HD is a directional antenna and can be aimed ESE and provide a stronger signal than the omni antenna.